-Official (with background screening) - For ages 18 and older prior to Dec.
+Official - For ages 18 and older prior to Dec.
 31. U.S. Ski & Snowboard events are managed by officials.
 Each official is periodically background screened and SafeSport Trained to help provide a SafeSport environment in clubs.
 Officials can achieve certification through educational programs.

-Coach (with background screening) - For ages 18and older prior to Dec.
+Coach - For ages 18 and older prior to Dec.
 31. Coaches are the backbone of the development pipeline, providing leadership to athletes through club programs.
-Every coach member undergoes periodic background screening and SafeSport Training to help provide a SafeSport environment in clubs.
-In addition, coaches are required to take a short online education program on important coaching guidelines.
+Every coach member undergoes periodic background screening and annual SafeSport training to help provide a SafeSport environment in clubs.
+In addition, coaches are required to take an online education program on important coaching guidelines.
 U.S. Ski & Snowboard also provides coaches with an in-depth sport education program, helping them achieve various certification levels in their sport.
 Note: Required for access to coaching credentials at all sanctioned competitions.
 Issuance of credentials to appropriate working coaches is the responsibility of the event.